A model for Michigan cities in Columbus

 Reviewing the evidence on short-term credentials

 In the postsecondary education landscape, short-term credentials hold a certain allure.
 In conversations around education and the future of work, certificates and credentials are often viewed as the way forward.
-To succeed in the future economy, the argument goes, some postsecondary education is needed, and it need not be a four-year degree.
+To succeed in the future economy, the argument goes, some postsecondary education is needed, but it need not be a four-year degree.
 This argument holds […]

 Mapping and addressing the “benefit cliff” in Michigan